mmaroti/uasat/README.md

 classes in your program and resort to raw tensor manipulation only when you cannot express your problem otherwise.

+## Build

+You can use the enclosed `build.xml` [ant](http://ant.apache.org/) file to create the `uasat.jar` file.
+You can use the `java -jar uasat.jar` to run the validation program on your machine.
+You can also link your program against this jar file, or fork this project for your research.

 ## License

 The code is licensed under the GNU [GPL](LICENSE) version 2 or later.